 - Wide range of file organization tools — AI-based and keyword-based search, metadata editor, and location-based tagging.

-- Built-in branded tools — choose the among 10 templates and create a website that presents your designs or marketing materials in their best light.
+- Built-in branded tools — choose the among 10 templates and you can learn how to create a website that presents your designs or marketing materials in their best light.

 - Flexible access settings — Pics.io allows business owners to limit data access ensuring that freelancers or partners don’t have access to restricted assets.